 Course III: Empirical Social Research II

 The focus of this course is on quantitative research methods.
-The course will be offered every winter term in English to students of the bachelor-level course programmes from the academic year 2020/21 onwards.
-The course description will be made available under the title ‘Empirical Quantitative Research’.
+The course is offered every winter term in English to students of the bachelor-level course programmes.
+The course description is available under the title ‘Empirical Quantitative Research’.

 Course IV: Economy and Society I

-The course offer at least includes the course ‘Economic Sociology’, and will include other courses, such as ‘Social Policy’, subject to capacity.
+The course offer at least includes the course ‘Economic Sociology’, and will include other courses, such as ‘Social Policy’ and ‘Money, Society and Environment’, subject to capacity.